susanaruiz/Simulation-projects/README.md

-# simulacion
+# Simulation
-Tareas de clases de simulacion.
-Semestre agosto-enero 2020-2021
+Activities and projects about Simulation in Python and R. Semester august-january 2020-2021